mthgh/Enron-POI-Detector-Udacity-Intro-to-Machine-Learning-Final-Project-/README.md

 From the result above, two classifiers were selected.
 One gives best accuracy and precision, using base_estimator=None, n_estimators = 80 (CLF1).The other classifier gives best recall, f1 and f2, using base_estimator = DecisionTreeClassifier(min_samples_split = 2,
 max_features = 0.8), n_estimators = 100 (CLF2).

-PCA were also used on sf3 and CLF2 to check via cross validation to see if better result could be obtained. number of components from 1 to 5 were tested.
+PCA were also used on sf3 and CLF2 to check via cross validation to see if better result could be obtained.
+Number of components from 1 to 5 were tested.
 The results were list below.
 Compared with CLF2 without PCA, inferior results were obtianed.
 <pre>
 PCA Analysis: